inet256/inet256/README.md

 INET256 aims to provide tooling in the form of NATs, DHCPv6, TUN devices, VPNs, secure transports, and discovery services, which can be leveraged for all compatible networks.

 ## Spec
-Addresses are determined by the `SHA3-256` of the `PKIX ASN.1 DER` encoding of the public key.
+Addresses are determined by 256 bits of `SHAKE-256` of the `PKIX ASN.1 DER` encoding of the public key.

 More about that design decision in `docs/`